Federal level (Germany): Legislative powers

 In Germany's system of cooperative federalism, federal laws are generally passed at the federal level by the German Bundestag, which applies to the entire federal territory.
 However, legislation (Gesetzgebung) is limited to areas in which legislative powers have been delegated to the federal government.
 In the area of exclusive legislation, the states may only legislate if permitted to do so by the federal government (fundamental omnipotence) of the state as a whole.
 In the area of concurrent legislation, the states may act to the extent that the federal government has not done so.
-In the hierachy of norms, the norms passed at the federal level in the aforementioned areas rank above those of state law (Article 31 of the Basic Law); however, fundamental rights granted by state constitutions beyond those of the Basic Law are excluded from this.
+In the hierarchy of norms, the norms passed at the federal level in the aforementioned areas rank above those of state law (Article 31 of the Basic Law); however, fundamental rights granted by state constitutions beyond those of the Basic Law are excluded from this.
 In the case of legislative powers that fall within the competence of the federal government, the states participate in federal legislation via the German Bundesrat.